AVerm/1inavere6/travel/index.md

 We currently have a hotel block available at the Hyatt House Chicago / West Loop – Fulton Market, which is about a 6-8 minute drive from the venue.
 There are many hotels, restaurants, and shops right around there in the “Fulton Market” area.
-To book a room in the block, follow this link: Booking Link If you would like to book a room but the block is full, or you have any other issues, please contact us right away ([oneinavere6@gmail.com](mailto:oneinavere6@gmail.com) or [602-361-1203](tel:6023611203)).
+To book a room in the block, follow this link: Booking Link.
+If you would like to book a room but the block is full, or you have any other issues, please contact us right away ([oneinavere6@gmail.com](mailto:oneinavere6@gmail.com) or [602-361-1203](tel:6023611203)).
 We also recommend the Hoxton as another option, but we do not have a special block there.